blitz-js/blitz/USER_GUIDE.md

 Here's the list of big things that are currently missing from Blitz but are top priority for us:

 - A real Blitzjs.com website and documentation
+- Translated documentation.
+If you're interested in helping, [comment in this issue](https://github.com/blitz-js/blitzjs.com/issues/20).
 - Authentication
 - Authorization (use auth rules both on server and client)
 - Model validation (use model validation both on server and client)